 All because you weren't properly cooked when he was hungry!

-4. But don't be a Sexual Vampire or a Frigid Franny
+4. Don't be a Sexual Vampire or a Frigid Franny.

-Of course, as Dr. Robinson tells us, it is possible to be over-cooked.
-Then you become a “sexual vampire” and you will drive your husband to his grave, feasting on his life force.
+Of course, as Dr. Robinson warns, it is possible to be over-cooked.
+Then you become a "sexual vampire" and you will drive your husband to his grave, feasting on his life force.

 Just as the vampire sucks the blood of its victims in their sleep while they are alive, so does the woman vampire suck the life and exhaust the vitality of her male partner—or "victim."